Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Amount of resource per metric tonne mass of the traveler
 ### paidByTraveler
 Resource is paid by the traveler that is initiating the jump

+# WBIJumpGate

+The WBIJumpGate is a part module that transports vessels that enter the gate to another gate some distance away.
+It allows instantaneous, faster than light travel without the need for the traveling vessel to carry expensive FTL equipment.
+The craft merely needs to approach the gate, select the desired destination, and then travel through the gate.
+The jump gate need not require resources to travel through, but the gates in Blueshift all require a Graviolium toll to be paid before travel is allowed.
+For the large gates (Jump Gate Anomaly, Astria Porta), the graviolium toll must be paid by the vessel that wishes to traverse the gate.
+For the Miniature Jumpgate, the gate itself pays the toll.
+Below is a sample config file for the jump gate.
+MODULE { name = WBIJumpGate // Only gates with matching network IDs can connect to each other.
+Leave blank if the gate connects to any network. // If there are only two gates in the network then there is no need to select the other gate from the list. // You can add additional networks by adding a semicolon character in between network IDs. networkID = 4.8.15.16.23.42 // If the gate has a limited jump range, then only those gates that are in the network and within range can be selected. // The exception is a network of two gates; max range is ignored. // Set to -1 (the default) for unlimited jump range. // Units are in light-years (9460700000000000 meters) maxJumpRange = -1 // Maximum width and height of the vessel that the gate can support. jumpMaxDimensions = 24,24 // Name of the portal trigger transform.
+The trigger is a collider set to Is Trigger in Unity. portalTriggerTransform = portalTrigger // Scale curve to use during startup.
+This should follow the Waterfall effect (if any). // During the startup sequence the Z-axis will be scaled according to this curve.
+Any vessel or vessel parts caught // by the portal trigger during startup will get vaporized unless "Jumpgates: desctructive startup" in Game Difficulty is disabled. triggerStartupScaleCurve { key = 0 1 key = 0.25 1 key = 0.625 50 key = 1 1 } runningEffect = running // Name of the waterfall effect controller, if any. waterfallEffectController = gateEffectsController // In seconds, how quickly to throttle up the waterfall effect from 0 to 1. effectSpoolTime = 0.5 // In order to jump a vessel, gates can require that the vessel pay a toll of one or more resources. // If the vessel doesn't have sufficient resources then it cannot jump.
+Simply add one or more Resource nodes. // The cost is per metric ton of the vessel.
+RESOURCE { name = Graviolium rate = 5 FlowMode = STAGE_PRIORITY_FLOW } // Defines a resource that must be paid in order to reach the desired destination. // This node overrides the older RESOURCE node that defined the jump toll.
+RESOURCE_TOLL { // Name of the toll.
+This is mainly for ModuleManager purposes. name = planetarySOIToll // Price tier- one of: planetary, interplanetary, interstellar priceTier = planetary // Name of the resource resourceName = Graviolium // Amount of resource per metric tonne mass of the traveler amountPerTonne = 0.1 // Resource is paid by the traveler that is initiating the jump paidByTraveler = false } RESOURCE_TOLL { name = interplanetaryToll priceTier = interplanetary resourceName = Graviolium amountPerTonne = 1 paidByTraveler = false } RESOURCE_TOLL { name = interstellarToll priceTier = interstellar resourceName = Graviolium amountPerTonne = 5 paidByTraveler = false } }

+## Fields

+### debugMode
+A flag to enable/disable debug mode.
+### textureModuleID
+This field tells the module which WBIAnimatedTexture to control.
+### startupAnimation
+Animation to play before playing the portal effect.
+### runningEffect
+Warp coils can play a running effect while the generator is running.
+### waterfallEffectController
+Name of the Waterfall effects controller that controls the warp effects (if any).
+### effectSpoolTime
+In seconds, how quickly to throttle up the waterfall effect from 0 to 1.
+### effectsThrottle
+A control to vary the animation speed between minFramesPerSecond and maxFramesPerSecond
+### networkID
+Only gates with matching network IDs can connect to each other.
+Leave blank if the gate connects to any network.
+If there are only two gates in the network then there is no need to select the other gate from the list.
+You can add additional networks by adding a semicolon character in between network IDs.
+### maxJumpRange
+If the gate has a limited jump range, then only those gates that are in the network and within range can be selected.
+The exception is a network of two gates; max range is ignored.
+Set to -1 (the default) for unlimited jump range.
+Units are in light-years (9460700000000000 meters)
+### jumpMaxMass
+Since KSP's vessel measurements are so wacked when in flight, we'll use a maximum jump mass instead.
+Set to -1 (the default value) for unlimited mass.
+### jumpMaxDimensions
+Maximum dimensions, in meters, that can fit in the gate to be transported.
+Width, length, height.
+Set a dimension to 0 for unrestricted size for that dimension.
+### interactionRange
+Range at which players can interact with the gate's PAW.
+Default is 500 meters.
+### portalTriggerTransform
+Name of the portal trigger transform.
+The trigger is a collider set to Is Trigger in Unity.
+### triggerStartupScaleCurve
+Scale curve to use during startup.
+This should follow the Waterfall effect (if any).
+During the startup sequence the Z-axis will be scaled according to this curve.
+Any vessel or vessel parts caught by the portal trigger during startup will get vaporized unless "Jumpgates: desctructive startup" in Game Difficulty is disabled.
+### rendezvousDistance
+Specifies the rendezvous distance.
+Default is 50 meters away from the gate's vessel transform.
+Set to -1 (the default) to use the value from Blueshift settings.
+### autoActivate
+Flag to automatically activate the jumpgate.
+It requires two gates in the network.
+### waterfallFXModule
+Optional (but highly recommended) Waterfall effects module
+### vesselID
+The ID of the vessel when it was first created.
+## Methods

+### SetGateEnabled(System.Boolean)
+Enables/disables the jumpgate.
+> #### Parameters
+> **isEnabled:** A flag that sets the gate enabled/disabled.

 # WBIDockingAlignmentLock